claraworkman/Late-Delivery-Prediction-POC/INTEGRATION_GUIDE.md

 # Integration Guide: ML Predictions → Power BI Reports

-This guide outlines best practices for integrating the late delivery predictions into your Power BI semantic model and building effective reports.
+This guide outlines best practices for integrating the ship date predictions into your Power BI semantic model and building effective reports.

 ---